facebook/react/packages/react-events/README.md

 ### isTargetWithinEventResponderScope(target: Element): boolean

-Returns `true` is the target element is within the current responder.
+Returns `true` is the target element is within the current Event Component instance's responder.
+If the target element is within the scope of the same responder, but owned by another Event Component instance, this will return `false`.

 ### releaseOwnership(): boolean

-Returns `true` if the instance released ownership of the responder.
+Returns `true` if the instance released ownership of the Event Component instance.

 ### removeRootEventTypes(eventTypes: Array<ResponderEventType>)